FOREX-Dollar dips as Powell says rate hikes may slow

 By Karen Brettell

-NEW YORK, Nov 30 (Reuters) - The dollar dipped on Wednesday after Federal Reserve Chairman Jerome Powell said that the U.S. central bank could scale back the pace of its interest rate hikes "as soon as December."
+NEW YORK, Nov 30 (Reuters) - The dollar dipped on Wednesday after Federal Reserve Chairman Jerome Powell said that the U.S. central bank could scale back the pace of its interest rate hikes "as soon as December," helping to put the dollar index on track for its worst month since 2010.

+Powell said at the Brookings Institution in Washington that "we think that slowing down at this point is a good way to balance the risks."

+“He’s basically telling the market that they’re slowing down,” said Joe Perry, senior market analyst at FOREX.COM in New York.
+“I think that gave permission for stocks to take off and the dollar to turn lower.”

 Still, Powell cautioned that the fight against inflation was far from over and that key questions remain unanswered, including how high rates will ultimately need to rise and for how long.

-The U.S. currency had dipped earlier on Wednesday after the ADP National Employment report showed that U.S. private payrolls increased far less than expected in November, suggesting demand for labor was cooling amid high interest rates.
-Other data also showed that U.S. job openings fell in October.
+The greenback had dipped earlier on Wednesday after the ADP National Employment report showed that U.S. private payrolls increased far less than expected in November, suggesting demand for labor was cooling amid high interest rates.
+Other data also showed that U.S job openings fell in October.

+“You have the data potentially reaching a turning point, which is celebrated by the market because it reinforces that expectation that the Fed is not only downshifting, but maybe yields are nearing a limited runway in terms of how much more tightening there is to go,” said Mazen Issa, a senior FX strategist at TD Securities in New York.

+The negative jobs data was somewhat offset by a report showing that the U.S. economy rebounded more strongly than initially thought in the third quarter, with gross domestic product increasing at a 2.9% annualized rate.

 ========================================================